-- Question: To have the most access to funds for college complete the F early! - Question: A s is a sum of money that a student is given to pay for college that they do NOT need to pay back. - ▶ Question: College loans must be paid back with i (or extra money a borrower must pay to a lender for the benefit of getting the loan). - ▶ Question: A s college loan must be paid back BUT the government generally pays the interest on the loan while you are in college.
+- Question: To have the most access to funds for college complete the FAFSA early! - Question: A scholarship is a sum of money that a student is given to pay for college that they do NOT need to pay back. - Question: College loans must be paid back with interest (or extra money a borrower must pay to a lender for the benefit of getting the loan). - Question: A subsidized college loan must be paid back BUT the government pays the interest on the loan